Lewuathe/mlir-hello/README.md

 # MLIR Hello Dialect

 This is the minimal example to look into the way to implement the hello-world kind of program with MLIR.

+## Prerequisites

+We need to build our own MLIR in the local machine in advance.
+Please follow the build instruction for MLIR [here](https://mlir.llvm.org/getting_started/.

 ## Building